kelvinvin/tp/docs/DeveloperGuide.md

 We think that the difficulty level for developing FitEgo was quite high because there are many entities involved (Client, Session, and Schedule) compared to AB3 that only has Person.
 Schedule is an association class, which needs integration testing and some changes needed to be made when the Schedule-related features were added.
 New panels and windows such as Client List, Session List, settings window, and Client detail view were also created.
 Such changes in the UI were very challenging.

-Our team wrote around 23k LoC, 30 pages of User Guide and 50 pages of Developer Guide.
+Our team spent about 700 hours in total (~20 hours a week) to write around 23k LoC, 30 pages of User Guide and 50 pages of Developer Guide.

 ### Challenges Faced